-The level of general government expenditure and revenue varies considerably between the EU Member States (see Figure 5).
-In 2018, the Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Finland, Belgium, Denmark and Sweden; Norway also recorded a ratio in excess of 100 %.
+The level of general government expenditure and revenue varies considerably between the EU-27 Member States (see Figure 5).
+In 2019, the Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Greece, Belgium, Finland, Austria, Denmark, Italy, Croatia and Sweden; Norway also recorded a ratio in excess of 100 %.
 In 2019, seven EU-27 Member States (Ireland, Romania, Lithuania, Bulgaria, Malta, Latvia and Estonia) as well as the United Kingdom reported relatively low combined ratios (less than 80 % of GDP).

 Looking at each EU-27 Member State, the relative importance of the different revenue categories varied widely.
 For example, taxes made up less than 50 % of government revenue in Slovakia, Romania, Slovenia, Czechia as well as Norway and was precisely 50 % in Germany in 2020.
 Taxes made up 88.7 % of general government total revenue in Denmark and 80.5 % in Sweden.

 The highest share of property income was observed for Norway (20.8 %) (see Figure 7).